FAQs for Move Out

 Will I get a refund?

-As you can imagine, the priority is assisting students with move out and preparing consolidation for students that remain on campus.
 All students will be assessed room and meal charges from Jan 19 to date of vacate (March 27th the latest).
 Those students who are on the installment plan will have future charges adjusted and based on what has been paid into the student account may not have a refund after account adjustment.

 Those students whose “account inquiry” on the student portal, shows no future due dates, would be considered students who paid in full for the semester.
 After adjustments are made, these students will likely have a refund.
 We hope to process adjustment to charges within the next 2-3 weeks of vacating rooms.
 Once adjustments are made from Housing, the process to refunds is initiated the following day.
 It can take about 4-6 weeks for the university to process refunds after that.